— This post was double-checked and freshened up in October of 2018. Happy reading! —

 I shouldn’t have told you, should I?

 A note about her costume: it’s kind of ridiculous for the first two thirds of the book.
-I think there are gals who would choose to wear a top that has big red circles for her boobs, but I am skeptical that science hero Miranda is one of them.
+There are gals who would choose to wear a top that has big red circles for their boobs, but I am skeptical that Miranda is one of them.
 In the last third or so of the book, the design gets WAY better.
 Not sure what happened there.

 Static Shock: Rebirth of the Cool written by Dwayne McDuffie and Robert L. Washington.
 Across the two stories in this collection, which are Trial by Fire and Rebirth of the Cool, pencils by John Paul Leon and Denys Cowan; inks by Steve Mitchell, Shawn C. Martinbrough, and Jimmy Palmiotti; colors by Noelle C. Giddings and Melissa Edwards; color assistance by J. Brown; and letters by Steve Haynie and John Workman.

 Static Shock was created at Milestone Comics, an African-American comics shop that made a publishing and distribution deal with DC Comics in the 1990s.
 Static is the superhero identity of Virgil Hawkins, a teen who got his electrical powers when he was doused with an experimental chemical.
 He’s a geeky kid with a big mouth who creates Static’s wisecracking persona when he starts using these new powers to intervene in crime in his neighborhood.
 It’s not easy balancing crimefighting with friends, family, school, and trying to hold a job, though.
 Or finding a girlfriend.
-Virgil is the kid you just have to root for, and I’m looking forward to tracking down the animated series that DC eventually produced.
-(Though I’m wary, because the DC New 52 relaunch of Static was pretty wretched.
-Poor Static.)
+Virgil is the kid you just have to root for.

-And this book is far beyond a diversity token or publicity stunt.
+This book is far beyond a diversity token or publicity stunt.
 Miles is a fantastic kid, torn in five or ten directions.
-He’s the kind of kid every parent hopes their kid grows up to be, though of course I could live without the radioactive spider bite issue.
-He struggles with his new powers and the weight of the legacy he carries from someone he never even met.
+He’s the kind of kid every parent hopes their kid grows up to be, though of course as a parent I could live without the radioactive spider bite issue.
+Miles struggles with his new powers and the weight of the legacy he carries from someone he never even met.
 And the book is really, really good.
-The first three volumes plus the Spider-Men special are all just so good.
+The first three volumes plus the Spider-Men special are all just so lovely.

-We read this with Boy Detective when he was four or five, and I was wondering if he’d be upset when the man died, but he wasn’t.
+We read this with our kiddo when he was four or five, and I was wondering if he’d be upset when the man died, but he wasn’t.
 I suspect he may have missed the gravity of the situation.
 Other younger kids may find it too sad.